Issue: My sheet is slow to load

 Break a large project into smaller ones

-In a project sheet with a large number of predecessors and dependencies, any change will cause all of the tasks in the sheet to adjust—which may slow sheet performance.
+In a project sheet with a large number of predecessors and dependencies, any change causes all of the tasks in the sheet to adjust—which may slow sheet performance.
 To remedy this, consider breaking the project into subprojects, each in its own sheet.
-Once you’ve broken the project into subprojects, you can use a row report to consolidate rows from the different sheets as needed.
+Once you’ve broken the project into subprojects, use a row report to consolidate rows from the different sheets as needed.

 Reduce the complexity of the sheet

 Reducing complexity doesn’t mean that a sheet will be less useful or powerful.
 Follow the best practices here to maintain functionality and improve efficiency: